losparviero/stock-oracle/README.md

 ### Mechanism

-Uses financialmarketsprep data API (free upto 250 calls) to fetch historical records, caches data in redis to prevent duplicate calls, trains a NN using brain.js and then predicts future stock prices.
+Uses financialmodellingsprep data API (free upto 250 calls) to fetch historical records, caches data in redis to prevent duplicate calls, trains a NN using brain.js and then predicts future stock prices.

 <br>